apehex/tokun/articles/unicode.md

 > `tokun` took tokens to t-can

-In machine learning 3 worlds / visions are at odds: the computer, math and human sides.
+In machine learning 3 worlds are at odds: the computer, math and human sides.

 Tokenization bridges the gap from machine encoding to tensor embeddings using human intuition, with algorithms like BPE.

 In my [previous article][huggingface-tokenization-1], I proposed to train a model to translate / compress the encoding bytes into embeddings.

-Actually, none of this is necessary: Unicode can be used as the basis for LLM embeddings.
+Actually, none of this is necessary: Unicode can be directly used as the basis for LLM embeddings.

-## TLDR
+## TL;DR

-90%

-With only 26 letters and 10 digits, it is possible to compose 3,760,620,109,779,061 "words"

-The expressive power of a basis is exponentially greater than a collection of elements.

-similarly = generative set of base elements to compose all others

-This article proposes to rethink the first and last layers of LLMs in an effort to rationalize
+This article proposes to get rid of the tokenization step and to mirror the decomposition of words into characters in the embeddings.

-the unit of encoding is the byte,

-=> composite embeddings in the last section
+It can be achieved with small changes to the transformer architecture, on the input and output layers.

-instead of building monolithic and unrelated embeddings:
+First, the inputs instead of building monolithic and unrelated embeddings:
-- split
-- embed the bytes
+- the text is encoded using UTF-32-BE into a sequence of bytes (values in $\left[ 0 ..
+256 \right[$)
+- each byte is embedded independently using a `(256, E)` kernel
-- merge the byte embeddings into a token embedding
+- the byte embeddings are merged by groups of size `T`

-embeddings built on the Unicode structure
+Starting from the UTF-32-BE bytes, the process is illustrated below:

 <img src=".images/composite/embeddings.png" width="100%" style="margin: auto;"/>

-It's extremely surprising to me that this isn't the standard, considering:

-out of the 3 input embeddings, composite embeddings achieve:
-- sequence compression by arbitrary factor
-- numeric proximity <=> semantic similarity

-process = simple embeddings + reshape => cf implementation
-cf comparison for detailed analysis of perf

-you will find a detailed explanation for each of these points [below](#comparison-with-tokenization).

-- standard: Unicode is shared worldwide, while vocabularies are specific to regions / models
-- international: all languages are covered
-- native: no training required
-- compression: smallest tensor size possible
-- consistent: all tokens have the same dimension, chosen freely
-- structured: Unicode has
-- numbers: the encoding is correlated to actual number values
-- composition: embeddings now
-- timeless: the Unicode standard has little variations over time

-- arbitrary token length: hyper-parameter

-- reduce the sequence length: faster processing, less resources
-- give "meaning"
-- avoid "meaningless" predictions and constrain to

-desired properties:

-- compression
-- proximity
-- composition
-- timeless: concepts and dates appear more / less frequently depending on the period

-OUTPUT = binary predictions leverage the numeric locality != categorical (softmax) predictions
+With `B = 128`, `S = 8192`, `T = 32`, and `E = 64` the embeddings of 32 bytes (equivalent to 8 characters) are merged into vectors of dimension 2048.
+A sequence of 8192 characters is turned into a tensor of shape `(S / T, T * E) = (256, 2048)` and a whole batch is `(128, 256, 2048)`.

+The bytes can be given independent meaning thanks to the embedding table.
+And the overall combination pattern of these vectors holds the information on composition.

+The output layer could be a standard softmax of depth 256 for each byte prediction.
-instead of predicting an index out of 200k, predict the base 2 representation of the index
+But instead of evaluating each of the 256 options, it is more efficient to predict the value, as a vector of 8 bits:

 <img src=".images/binary/predictions.png" width="100%" style="margin: auto;"/>

-more specifically, this scheme is especially suited to predict byte values: each can be represented in base 2 by a vector of **dimension 8**.

-suppose the token dimension is set to 16 characters, that's 64 bytes to predict per token or a vector of dimension 512.

-All in all,
+To this end, the head activation is replaced with a sigmoid, which returns an independent probability for each bit.

+Just [like the previous iteration of tokun](tokun.md) this scheme covers most tokenization shortcomings.
+Plus:

+- the token length is now a hyper-parameter, it can be freely chosen
+- there is no need for extra preprocessing and / or training
+- it brings some minor model optimization, with smaller kernels

+You'll find more details in the [comparison section](#comparison-with-tokenization).

 ## TOC